AumPauskar/blog/content/posts/computer_network/cn.md

 - **Source Address:** This field specifies the IP address of the sender.
 It is typically set to
 - **Destination Address:** This field specifies the IP address of the receiver.
 It is typically set to
 - **Data:** This field contains the data being transmitted.

+## MAC address
+A MAC address is a unique identifier assigned to a network interface controller (NIC).
+It is used to identify devices on a network and route traffic between them.
+MAC addresses are typically expressed in hexadecimal notation, such as

+### MAC protocols taxonomy
+The three broad classes are
+- Channel partitioning protocols
+   - TDMA: time division multiple access
+   - FDMA: frequency division multiple access
+- Random access protocols
+   - Slotted ALOHA: How it works?
+The sender sends the data in the slot and the reciever recieves the data in the slot.
+If the data is recieved then the sender sends the data in the next slot.
+If the data is not recieved then the sender sends the data in the same slot.
+The reciever sends the acknolwedgement in the next slot.
+If the acknolwedgement is recieved then the sender sends the data in the next slot.
+If the acknolwedgement is not recieved then the sender sends the data in the same slot.
+Efficiency?
+   - ALOHA: How it works?
+The sender sends the data in the slot and the reciever recieves the data in the slot.
+If the data is recieved then the sender sends the data in the next slot.
+If the data is not recieved then the sender sends the data in the same slot.
+The reciever sends the acknolwedgement in the next slot.
+If the acknolwedgement is recieved then the sender sends the data in the next slot.
+If the acknolwedgement is not recieved then the sender sends the data in the same slot.
+Efficiency?
+- Taking turns protocols

+### Multiple access links
+A multiple access link is a link that connects multiple devices to a network.
+It is used to ensure that the network is operating at an optimal level and that the network is not overloaded.
+Multiple access links are typically implemented at the **physical layer** of the OSI model.

+There are two types of links:
+- **Point-to-point links:** These links connect two devices directly.
+They are typically implemented using a single cable.
+- **Broadcast links:** These links connect multiple devices to a network.
+They are typically implemented using a shared medium, such as a wireless network or a coaxial cable.